10 fun things to do with your kids on Christmas Eve

 You’ve already baked some goodies for Santa, but what about the reindeer?
 Create some reindeer food by combining rolled oats and glitter and let your Brisbane Kids out to sprinkle it on the lawn as a snack for the tired reindeer whilst they wait for Santa to drop off the pressies.
 The glitter helps the reindeer spot the food from far away, ensuring your house will not be missed on Santa’s rounds on Christmas Eve.
 Don’t forget the milk and snack for Santa to be left out just before Brisbane Kids get tucked into bed!

-You should also check out our list of the coolest Christmas Traditions as a way to ensure the Christmas Spirit rings loud and true for you and you family this Christmas Eve
+You might also like to check out our list of the coolest Christmas Traditions as a way to ensure the Christmas spirit rings loud and true for you and your family this Christmas Eve.